 Room I (226)

 Research, Exchange, Relax

-Tables and seating that can be flexibly arranged invite visitors to read, do research, and discuss about project topics, ideas, and questions.
-With a public library on the collection of the Bode-Museums and literature on art education, the room serves as a space for exploration and reflection for school groups and museum-goers.
+Tables and seating that could be flexibly arranged, inviting visitors to read, do research, and discuss project topics, ideas and questions.
+Containing a library about the collection of the Bode-Museums and literature on art education, the room served as a space for exploration and reflection for school groups and museumgoers.A